Skip to content

 • [ ] Wrap the React app with <ZKPProvider>

-• [ ] Update registration and login forms to use useZKPAuth (or ZkpAuthClient)
+• [ ] Update registration and login forms to use useZKPAuth (or ZkpAuthClient) with PIN

 • [ ] Implement user migration flow (prompt-on-login or forced cutover)